 Washington State provides cash benefits to all needy families who meet the eligibility criteria established by rules of the Department of Social and Health Services and in accordance with this State Plan.
-WorkFirst is the major cash assistance program providing cash benefits and services for low-income families with (or expecting) children in Washington State.
+TANF is the major cash assistance program providing cash benefits for low income families with (or expecting) children in Washington State.
+The WorkFirst program offers services and activities to help people in low-income families find jobs, keep their jobs, find better jobs, and move towards financial stability.

-The WorkFirst program offers services and activities to help people in low-income families find jobs, keep their jobs, find better jobs, achieve financial stability and move toward financial success.
-Low-income families are those with income below 200 percent of the Federal Poverty Level (FPL).
-The program links families to a variety of state, federal, and community resources to meet this goal.
+The WorkFirst program links families to a variety of state, federal, and community resources to meet this goal.
 Examples include:

-- (1) Child support collection
+- Child support collection

-- (2) Food assistance
+- Food assistance

-- (3) Subsidized child care
+- Subsidized child care

-- (4) Medical assistance
+- Medical assistance

-- (5) Tuition assistance at community and technical colleges
+- Tuition assistance at community and technical colleges

-- (6) WorkFirst support services
+- WorkFirst support services

-WorkFirst support services include assistance with paying for supports such as work clothing, work tools, car repair, driver's and vehicle licensing, diapers and other hygiene supplies and, based on available funding, transportation, housing and utilities.
+WorkFirst support services include assistance with paying for work clothing/tools, car repair, driver's and vehicle licensing, diapers, hygiene supplies and transportation.
 Job preparation services also include education and training tuition assistance, books, test fees and subsidized work experience.
 These services are designed to help individuals keep their jobs or get better jobs.

 The WorkFirst Program is focused on obtaining paid, unsubsidized employment for all recipients who are able to work.
 In addition, WorkFirst is dedicated to assisting families up and out of poverty once they become employed by providing employment retention and wage progression services.

-In operating the WorkFirst Program, the State will:
+In operating the WorkFirst Program, the State:

-- Provide an up-front employability screening and assessment for participants prior to any job search activity assignment in order to assess the individual's work readiness and barriers to employment - As appropriate, require participation in initial job search as one method to determine employability and refer for further assessment if participation fails to find a job - Reassign participants who do not find work, to additional job search activities for a short length of time, to paid work experience, subsidized employment, other work-like activities, or barrier removal activities as determined appropriate by assessment - Provide post-employment services to assist clients in remaining employed and to progress in skills and wages - Provide educational opportunities in the context of learning while working, both in classroom settings and on the work-site - Encourage a new alliance of state, local, and tribal government, business, faith-based organizations, nonprofit organizations, and individuals, who dedicate themselves to helping families in poverty overcome barriers.
-(See RCW 74.08A.280(2))
+- Provides an up-front employability screening and assessment for participants prior to any activity assignment to assess the individual's work readiness and barriers to employment.
+While Washington internally strives for these screenings/assessments to be done within 30 days of the eligibility determination, it elects at state option to have a firm assessment deadline of 90 days as allowed per 45 CFR 261.11(b). - For individuals who are work ready, require immediate participation in job search activities. - Assign participants who need education skills or work experience and those who do not find work in a job search activity, to additional job search activities for a short length of time, to paid work experience, subsidized employment, other work-like activities, or barrier removal activities as determined appropriate by assessment. - Provide employment services to assist clients in remaining employed and to progress in skills and wages - Provide educational opportunities in the context of learning while working, both in classroom settings and on the work-site. - Encourage a new alliance of state, local, and tribal government, business, faith-based organizations, nonprofit organizations, and individuals, who dedicate themselves to helping families in poverty overcome barriers (RCW 74.08A.280(2)).

-As the WorkFirst program has evolved, more emphasis has been placed on overcoming barriers to employment, job retention, and reducing the re-cycling that characterizes a significant part of the TANF population.
+As the WorkFirst program has evolved, more emphasis has been placed on overcoming barriers to employment, job retention, and reducing the re-cycling on and off of assistance that characterizes a significant part of the TANF population.